Chapter environment: bitcoinutils (load once, reuse in subsequent code cells)

 └───────────────────────────────────────┘

-1. Push expected hash: From locking script:
+1. Push expected hash: From the locking script:

 │ 340cfcff...7a571 (expected_hash) │